 11. Try All These Strategies in An Evergreen Newsletter

-If your head is spinning and you are having a hard time deciding which ideas to go with, why not try them all in an evergreen newsletter?
+If your head is spinning and you are having difficulty deciding which ideas to go with, why not try them all in an evergreen newsletter?
 You can also try and monetize your blog for full-time income.

 An evergreen newsletter is an email workflow that essentially goes on forever.
-You send a broadcast to your list, and once it’s out, you add it to the end of your email automation.
+For example, you send a broadcast to your list, and once it’s out, you add it to the end of your email automation.
 That way, anyone who signs up later on down the line can also see the same broadcast email.

-So, if you happen to do an email that had a high conversion rate for affiliates, you should add that to your Evergreen newsletter.
+So, if you happen to send an email with a high conversion rate for affiliates, you should add that to your Evergreen newsletter.
 So that it can continue to do well for you and all your new subscribers going forward.

 To conclude, get out there and make some money!